-- 2. Multi-Building Lots.
-In the CHOD, lots may have more than one principal mulit-family building. - 3.
-Building Unit Caps.
+2. Multi-Building Lots.
+In the CHOD, lots may have more than one principal multifamily building.

+- 3. Building Unit Caps.
 In the Lower Pine Street Subdistrict, Sea Street Subdistrict, and Allen to Lincoln District no more than three (3) units may be constructed within a single building. - 4.
 Accessory Structures.
-In the CHOD, Accessory Structures shall be set back from the side and rear lot lines as required in the underlying zoning district.
+In the CHOD, Accessory Structures shall require a special permit from the Planning Board and shall be set back from the side and rear lot lines as required in the underlying zoning district.
 Accessory structures shall be set back an additional ten (10) feet from the required Front setback line.
-In the Beaver Dam Road subdistrict, Accessory Structures shall be set back no less than fifteen (15) feet from the Side and Rear lot lines and an additional fifteen (15) feet from the required Front setback line. - 5.
+In the Beaver Dam Road subdistrict, Accessory Structures shall be set back no less than fifteen (15) feet from the Side and Rear lot lines and an additional fifteen (15) feet from the required Front setback line.
+Accessory Structures shall not exceed 20' from the ground or 11⁄2 stories. - 5.
 Exceptions.
 The limitation on height of buildings shall not apply to chimneys, ventilators, towers, silos, spires, or other ornamental features of buildings, which features are in no way used for living purposes and do not constitute more than 25% of the ground floor area of the building. - 6.
 Exceptions: Renewable Energy Installations.
 The Site Plan Review Authority or Special Permit Granting Authority may waive the height and setbacks in Section 9.4.5.
 Dimensional Standards to accommodate the installation of solar photovoltaic, solar thermal, living, and other eco-roofs, energy storage, and airsource heat pump equipment.
 Such installations shall not create a significant detriment to abutters in terms of noise or shadow and must be appropriately integrated into the architecture of the building and the layout of the site.
-The installations shall not provide additional habitable space within the development.
+The installations shall not provide additional habitable space within the development. - 7.
+Structured Parking.
+Structured parking shall be allowed only in the